 - Committed expenses: These are expenses like bills and rent that rarely change from month to month.
 They aren’t always a fixed amount.
 Instead, they can fluctuate month to month like your hydro bill.
 But no matter what happens that month, they have to be paid.

-- Money found: This can be put towards reaching your life goals and planning your financial future.
+- Goals fund: This can be put towards reaching your life goals and planning your financial future.
 It could be short-term like a dream vacation or long-term like buying your perfect home.

-Each of these three pots in your cash flow plan is carefully curated to work together for reaching your more significant financial goals.
-From having money set aside “for a rainy day” to having the emergency funds you need, money to travel, money to give your children, whatever it is, these pots account for all of it.
-They can be customized to your specific goals.
+Each of these three pots in your cash flow plan is carefully curated to work together to reach your more significant financial goals.
+From having money set aside “for a rainy day” to emergency funds, money to travel, money to give your children, whatever it is, these pots account for all of it.
+You can customize them to your specific goals.
 But first, you need to be crystal clear about what those goals are.

 Get the Clarity You Need for a Brighter Financial Future

-When we are tracking our committed and spendable expenses, we can be clear on the money we can put towards living the life we always wanted.
-It’s a highly recommended first step for business owners to get clear about what they’re spending and start planning for an exciting future.
+The first step for business owners is to get clear about what they’re spending and plan for an exciting future.
+When we track our committed and spendable expenses, we can be clear on the money we put towards living the life we always wanted.
 That’s why goal setting is such a big part of our financial planning process.